mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 Note that if the horizon header changes (i.e. the 12-hour horizon window 'rolls over') while the node is in the process of syncing, there should be no need to invalidate the partial MMRs that have already been downloaded.
 The node should:

-1. Invalidate all previous segment requests and re-calculate the list of required segments based on the new horizon block
+1. Invalidate all previous segment responses whose inclusion proofs don't target the newly computed horizon and re-calculate the list of required segments based on the new horizon
 1. Re-request output bitmap segments and recreate a new output bitmap set
 1. Continue requesting segments based on the new data and the size of the partial MMRs that have already been downloaded.